Shai Gilgeous-Alexander leads Thunder over Pelicans - NewsBreak

 The Thunder’s Darius Bazley and Tre Mann both missed the game due to the NBA’s health and safety protocols.
 It was the first missed action due to COVID-19 for an Oklahoma City player this season.

-New Orleans was also without Jonas Valanciunas for the second consecutive game due to non-COVID illness.
+New Orleans was also without Jonas Valanciunas for the second consecutive game due to a non-COVID illness.

 Comments / 0